Syed-Moinuddin2025/LearnSQLWithProjects/Complete Python for beginners/README.md

 ## 📘 About This Project

-Each lesson is explained in simple language with examples and outputs using `.ipynb` (Jupyter Notebook) format.
+Each lesson is explained in simple language with examples and outputs using VS Code (.py) format.
 💻 You can practice in both **Jupyter Notebook** and **VS Code**.

 ---